 Click here to enlarge.
 So Close.
 There was news this week, in fact, it was probably the first good news from the somewhat beleagured HD-DVD camp, in quite some time.

 The short of it, is that Paramount Studios (part of Viacom), announced that they would, in the future, be supporting only HD-DVD.
 Paramount is one of the studios that has been offering up content in both formats.
 Other Viacom studios are supporting both.

 There is one big caveat, however, Paramount’s Steven Speilberg produced movies will continue to be on both formats, and as we all know, the man is responsible for a number of huge blockbuster movies.

-The image above, from Pirates of the Carribean, Blu-Ray DVD, and the Mitsubishi HC4900 1080p home theater projector (under $3000).
+Pirates of the Carribean, Blu-Ray DVD, and the Mitsubishi HC4900 1080p home theater projector (under $3000).
 Click for larger version.

 That now has two major studios only offering HD-DVD; Paramount, and Universal.
 Everyone else out there, is either producing in both formats, only in Blu-Ray, or in some cases, have not put out any hi-def content.